Paris Hilton: International stardom (2003–2007)

+In February 2003, Paris and Nicky Hilton signed on to be special correspondents for Entertainment Tonight during New York Fashion Week.
+Together, they briefly played themselves in the mockumentary film Pauly Shore Is Dead and served as penalists in several episodes of the game show Hollywood Squares.
+That year, she also made cameo appearances in the films Wonderland and The Cat in the Hat, in an episode of Da Ali G Show, and in the Weekend Update segment during the December 6 episode of Saturday Night Live.

-Hilton's breakout came in 2003, when she starred with her childhood friend and socialite counterpart Nicole Richie in the Fox reality series The Simple Life, in which they lived for a month with a family in the rural community of Altus, Arkansas.
-The show was initially pitched to both Paris and Nicky Hilton.
+Hilton's breakout came in the Fox reality series The Simple Life, in which she starred with her childhood friend and socialite counterpart Nicole Richie.
+The show was initially pitched to both Paris and Nicky.
 Paris was convinced to come on board; however, Nicky, being somewhat shy to the limelight at the time, opted out.
 The series premiered on December 2, 2003, shortly after the leak of Hilton's sex tape, and was a ratings success.
 Its first episode attracted 13 million viewers, increasing Fox's adult 18–49 rating by 79 percent.
 The high viewership was attributed to the exposure Hilton received for the homemade tape, while she became known for her onscreen dumb blonde persona.

 By 2004, Hilton had taken on a number of supporting and guest-starring roles in feature films and scripted television series such as Raising Helen and The O.C., signed on to appear in a series of advertisement campaigns for Guess, released an autobiography co-written by Merle Ginsberg, Confessions of an Heiress: A Tongue-in-Chic Peek Behind the Pose, which was seventh on The New York Times Best Seller list, and introduced a lifestyle brand (with a purse collection for the Japanese label Samantha Thavasa, a jewelry line sold on Amazon.com, as well as a perfume line in collaboration with Parlux Fragrances).
 Originally planned for a limited release, high demand for her first fragrance choked supplies but led to increased availability by December 2004.
 Its introduction was followed by a 47-percent increase in Parlux sales, primarily of the Hilton-branded perfume.
 After this success, Parlux has released numerous perfumes under her name, including fragrances for men.